Objectives and competences

 1. characteristics of the global labour market,

-2. career guidance in EU,
+2. career guidance in the EU,

-3. situation in the European labour market,
+3. Conditions in the European labour market,

 4. European employment strategy,

-5. flexibility in European labour market,
+5. flexibility in the European labour market,

-6. problems of aging population,
+6. problems of an ageing population,

-7. employment of the risk groups,
+7. employment of at-risk groups,

 Learning and teaching methods

-• Interpretation and presentation,
+• Explanation and presentation,

 • debate,